breadweb/extralife-helper/README.md

 // For use details and use instructions, visit https://github.com/breadweb/extralifehelper
 // For help or feature requests, visit http://bit.ly/helper-forum/
 //
-var participantId = "265671";              // Set this to blank to run in team mode var teamId = "";                           // Set this to blank to run in participant mode var startDate = "11-04-2017";              // Set to your local Extra Life start date var startTime = "10:00:00";                // Set to your local Extra Life start time var helperTheme = "blue1";                 // Color theme: white1, gray1, blue1, or blue2 var helperBorder = "rounded";              // Border type: rounded, square, or none var helperWidth = 264;                     // Width of the Helper, in pixels var helperHeight = 110;                    // Height of the Helper, in pixels var showDonationAlerts = "true";           // Set to "false" to suppress donation alerts var showGoal = "true";                     // Set to "false" to only show amount raised on the
+var participantId = "300817";              // Set this to blank to run in team mode var teamId = "";                           // Set this to blank to run in participant mode var startDate = "11-03-2018";              // Set to your local Extra Life start date var startTime = "10:00:00";                // Set to your local Extra Life start time var helperTheme = "blue1";                 // Color theme: white1, gray1, blue1, or blue2 var helperBorder = "none";                 // Border type: rounded, square, or none var helperWidth = 540;                     // Width of the Helper, in pixels var helperHeight = 225;                    // Height of the Helper, in pixels var showDonationAlerts = "true";           // Set to "false" to suppress donation alerts var showGoal = "true";                     // Set to "false" to only show amount raised on the
 //                                         // main screen and not also your goal var donationSounds = "cash.mp3,kids.mp3";  // Set this to your custom set of sounds, separated
 //                                         // by commas.
+Or set to "" to play no sounds var donationMessageVoice = "UK-female";    // Voice style for the reading of donation messages.
+//                                         // Set to US-female, UK-male, UK-female or set
-Or set to "" to have no sounds play var yearMode = "false";                    // An alternate display to support fundraising all
+//                                         // to "" to not read messages with text-to-speech.
+var yearMode = "false";                    // An alternate display to support fundraising all
 //                                         // year round.
 The count down/up timer is hidden var testDonationSeconds = 0;		       // Number of seconds to show a test donation after
 //                                         // the Helper loads.
 Set to 0 to disable.
 // ============================================================================================

 // If you would like additional things to happen when a new donation is